glacials/whatsinstandard/CONTRIBUTING.md

 ## API and website

-The API and the website are served by the same server.
-The API is a set of static files generated at deploy-time by various generator scripts in `api/`.
 The website is a Vue JavaScript app that consumes the API.
+They are served by the same server.

+The API is powered by the raw data in `api/internal.json`, which is converted into the various API formats at build time by `api/generate.js`.

 ### Dependencies